Narayamy/santander-dio-repository/README.md

-# This file is to be used on my notes on the Santander Bootcamp :woman_student: :clap:
+# This repository is to be used for my notes on the Santander Bootcamp :woman_student: :clap: